 As further described in the preceding sections of this document, Red Hat collects data about your use of the Red Hat Product(s) for purposes such as providing support and upgrades, optimizing performance or configuration, minimizing service impacts, identifying and remediating threats, troubleshooting, improving the offerings and user experience, responding to issues, and for billing purposes if applicable.

 Red Hat employs technical and organizational measures designed to protect the telemetry and configuration data.

 Red Hat may share the data collected through Telemetry and the Insights Operator internally within Red Hat to improve your user experience.
 Red Hat may share telemetry and configuration data with its business partners in an aggregated form that does not identify customers to help the partners better understand their markets and their customers’ use of Red Hat offerings or to ensure the successful integration of products jointly supported by those partners.

-Red Hat may engage certain service providers to assist in the collection and storage of the telemetry and configuration data.
+Red Hat may engage certain third parties to assist in the collection, analysis, and storage of the Telemetry and configuration data.

 You may disable OpenShift Container Platform Telemetry and the Insights Operator by following the instructions in Opting out of remote health reporting.